jake-chandler/RespiratoryApp/README.md

 # Respiratory Risk Assessment Kit - Partner Application

 Welcome to the Respiratory Risk Assessment kit partner application for Android devices.
 This application pairs with the UGA Heart Rate, Respiratory Rate, and Blood Oxygen
-Bluetooth Low Energy Sensor, and it's general aim is to anaylze the measurements the sensor collects to evaluate an indiviuals risk for certain respiratory conditions, such as COPD, Bronchitis, COVID-19 etc.
+Bluetooth Low Energy Sensor, and its general aim is to anaylze the measurements the sensor collects to evaluate an indiviuals risk for certain respiratory conditions, such as COPD, Bronchitis, COVID-19 etc.

 The application supports the following features: <br/>